abelmtc/abelmtc.github.io/index.md

 author_profile: true
 ---

-I am an **undergraduate student** interested in applied mathematics and neuroscience at University of Washington.
-My research interests are in the area of corticial dynamics.
+I am an **undergraduate student** interested in applied mathematics and neuroscience.
+{:.custom-big-text}